 Suitable For: Privacy concerned users

-Tails is known for its capacity to maintain users’ privacy and anonymity at any given situation.
-With Tails you can surf the internet with freedom and not worrying about any censorship.
-The operating system can only be booted as Live USB or Live DVD and there will be no digital footprint left on the system unless instructed otherwise.
+Tails is known for its capacity to maintain users’ privacy and anonymity in any given situation.
+With Tails, you can surf the internet with freedom and not worrying about any censorship.
+The operating system can only be booted as Live USB or Live DVD, and there will be no digital footprint left on the system unless instructed otherwise.

-It makes sure that all your internet traffic passes through Tor network, a specialized program that make sure your data remains anonymous.
+It makes sure that all your internet traffic passes through the Tor network, a specialized program that makes sure your data remains anonymous.
 Tails also feature advanced cryptographic tools to protect your files and emails.

-It is so effective that many international news websites have published internal reports from NSA concerning about the level of threat the system posses against its secret data gathering missions over the years.
+It is so effective that many international news websites have published internal reports from the NSA concerning the level of threat the system poses against its secret data-gathering missions over the years.